josephcagle/LasersInc.nvim/README.md

    spacebar would make sense, though.

 ## Development status

 This project is basically in MVP/alpha stage.
 There's currently sort of an infinite-survival challenge you can play, but the game needs some new enemies, some levels and a game lifecycle (death, gameover, etc.).
+My end goal is to implement network multiplayer once the game system is more stable.

+I originally envisioned a full-scale story mode, perhaps involving a corporation that sells lasers.
+There's probably also room for some vim-based humor and 4th-wall breaking.